Holdlen2DH/VariationalGaussianCopula/README.md

 # Variational Gaussian Copula Inference

-We use Gaussian copulas (combined with fixed/free-form margins) as **automated inference engines** for variational approximation in generic hierarchical Bayesian models (The only two model-specific terms are the log likelihood & prior term and its derivatives).
+We use Gaussian copulas (combined with fixed/free-form margins) as **automated inference engines** for variational approximation in generic hierarchical Bayesian models (the only two model-specific terms are the log likelihood & prior term and its derivatives).
 We evaluate the **peculiarities** reproduced in the univariate margins and the **posterior dependence** captured broadly across latent variables.

 ## Matlab code for the paper